guardian/vagrants/README.md

 * `elasticsearch_stack`: An application server with a separate ElasticSearch backend VM.
 * `mongodb_stack`: An application server with a separate MongoDB backend VM.
+* `neo4j_stack`: An application server with a separate Neo4J backend VM.

 And some more complicated clusers:

-* `elasticsearch_cluster`: An three node cluster of ElasticSearch VMs.
+* `elasticsearch_cluster`: A three node cluster of ElasticSearch VMs.
 * `hadoop_cluster`: A three node cluster of Hadoop VMs.

 TODO: `mongodb_cluster` with replicaset.